solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/opa/_index.md

 ## Cleanup
 you can use the [teardown.sh](teardown.sh) to clean-up the resources created in this document.

-For you conveniences, here's the content of teardown.sh (click to reveal):
+For your convenience, here's the content of teardown.sh (click to reveal):
 <details><summary>[teardown.sh](teardown.sh)</summary>
 ```
 {{% readfile file="docs/gloo_routing/virtual_services/opa/teardown.sh" %}}